 All information is accurate as of the writing of this article.

 Tips for Finding a Financial Advisor

-- Finding the right financial advisor for you doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+- Finding a financial advisor for you and your family doesn’t have to be hard.
+SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When searching for a financial advisor to work with, one of the most important things to pay attention to is whether the advisors you’re considering abide by a fiduciary duty.
 This is key, as fiduciaries are legally and ethically bound to act in their client's best interests at all times.